d-goro/cv/README.md

 packaging and specialty printing.

-___Responsibilities___: Implemented DFE-Press
+___Responsibilities___:
-communication, property synchronization, substrate handling for the new product.
+*	Implemented DFE-Press communication, property synchronization, substrate handling for the new product.

-Created internal Garbage Collector for DFE which led to better system stability.
-Contributed in creating test driven development system which led to significant decrease of customer escalations.
+*	Created internal Garbage Collector for DFE, which led to better system stability.
+Contributed in creating test driven development system, which led to significant decrease of customer escalations.

-Improved user’s ability, usefulness and speed to preview large jobs by creating new Preview system based on Deep Zoom technology.
+*	Improved user’s ability, usefulness and speed to preview large jobs by creating new Preview system based on Deep Zoom technology.

-In my free time developed plug-in for Visual Studio which used by my team and saves huge amount of time for developers.
+*	In my free time developed plug-in for Visual Studio which used by my team and saves huge amount of time for developers.

 ###